Leonard Cheshire: Christian faith

+He received instruction from Father Henry Clarke, Petersfield's Roman Catholic parish priest at St Laurence Church.
+Clarke was also responsible for converting actor Alec Guinness and his wife Merula to Roman Catholicism.

-Cheshire married fellow humanitarian Sue Ryder in a private chapel at Mumbai's Roman Catholic Cathedral on 5 April 1959.
-Ryder was also a Roman Catholic convert and their shared faith sustained them and informed every stage of their life.
-On the eve of their marriage they composed a prayer together, dedicating themselves, their marriage and work to God.
+Cheshire married fellow humanitarian Sue Ryder, also a Roman Catholic convert, in a private chapel at Bombay's Roman Catholic Cathedral on 5 April 1959.

-Cheshire had a particular interest in the Holy Shroud of Turin, about which he lectured and wrote books.
+Cheshire had a particular interest in the Shroud of Turin, about which he lectured and wrote books.
 In 1954 he embarked upon a pilgrimage to Turin with a young disabled girl and her family, who were seeking a cure from polio.
 Cheshire arranged with the Turin authorities for her to touch the Shroud, and later the girl and her family attributed this act of faith to her eventual recovery from the disease.

-At the time of this pilgrimage, Cheshire was recovering himself from a Tuberculosis infection that had destroyed one of his lungs and a few ribs; he contributed the life size replica of the shroud at the foot of his hospital bed to his recovery from such a serious illness.
-Cheshire lived at King Edward VII TB Hospital in Midhurst for two years recovering (1952-1954), and whilst there set up a 'Mission Bus' fitted out with tape recorded speeches on Christ's life and a place to view a film on the Holy Shroud.
-The bus was parked in central London to attract passing shoppers, and publicity stunts included a 'live crib' built by patients at Midhurst, starring two live lambs with the Mission bus as the stable.
-It stood until 4am Christmas morning 1953 at Leicester Square, after an advent road trip through Eltham and Tottenham.
+At the time of this pilgrimage, Cheshire was himself recovering from a tuberculosis infection that had destroyed one of his lungs and a few ribs; he attributed his recovery from the serious illness to the life-size replica of the shroud at the foot of his hospital bed.
+Cheshire lived at King Edward VII TB Hospital in Midhurst from 1952 to 1954 while recovering, and while there set up a 'Mission Bus' fitted with tape-recorded speeches on Christ's life, and a place to view a film on the Holy Shroud.
+The bus was parked in central London, with publicity stunts to attract visitors.

-In 1992, when Cheshire knew he was dying from his final illness Motor Neurone Disease, his last thoughts were gathered by his spiritual advisor Reginald C. Fuller both on matters spiritual and his work, in a book called Crossing the Finishing Line.
-This book included the prayer that people realise "more and more that all of us must work for the common good of the whole of the human family."
+In 1992, when Cheshire knew he was dying from motor neurone disease, his last thoughts were gathered by his spiritual advisor Father Reginald C. Fuller in a book called Crossing the Finishing Line.

-In 2017, to mark the centenary of Leonard Cheshire's birth, the Diocese of East Anglia held a memorial Requiem mass to promote his Cause, the first step to Sainthood.
+In 2017, on the centenary of Leonard Cheshire's birth, the Roman Catholic Diocese of East Anglia held a memorial Requiem mass to promote his cause for sainthood.